IBM/ansible-role-infosvr/README.md

 - FastTrack
 - Information Governance Dashboard (requires a pre-existing Cognos environment)
 - Optim Masking within DataStage
+- Including these extras only available in v11.7:
+  - New Information Governance Catalog (UI)
+  - Governance Monitor dashboards
+  - Enterprise Search (including Knowledge Graph)
+  - DataStage Flow Designer
   - Machine Learning Term Classification (v11.7+)

 Currently the deployment only caters for DB2 as the back-end, though works for both installing and configuring the bundled DB2 as well as configuring a pre-existing DB2.
 Either a full WebSphere Application Server Network Deployment configuration or a WebSphere Liberty Profile configuration will be installed (see variables below for more details); currently the role is not able to configure a pre-existing WebSphere installation.

 ## Requirements

-- Ansible v2.4.x
+- Ansible v2.7
 - 'root'-become-able network access all servers
 - Administrator-access to Windows client machine(s)
 - Windows client machine(s) configured for WinRM access by Ansible (see http://docs.ansible.com/ansible/latest/intro_windows.html)